Spiedie: Origins

-Camillo Iacovelli created the spiedie in Endwell, New York, and was serving them in 1938 at his Parkview Restaurant on Oak Hill Ave in Endicott.
+Camillo Iacovelli created the spiedie in Endwell and was serving them in 1938 at his Parkview Restaurant on Oak Hill Ave in Endicott.
 His brother, Agostino "Augie" Iacovelli, popularized spiedies when he introduced them in his Endicott restaurant Augie's in 1939.
 Iacovelli's marinade, which he called "zuzu," originally was made simply from wine vinegar, water, lemon juice, garlic and mint.
 Italian spices, olive oil and minced onion were added later as regional tastes and the choice of meat began to vary.
 Augie Iacovelli's son Guido continued in the spiedie business into the 1990s, owning as many as 26 restaurants at the peak of his career.

 Peter Sharak is also alleged to have invented spiedies, and began serving them in 1947 at his Sharkey's Bar and Grill in Binghamton.
 Sharkey's promotes itself as the birthplace of the sandwich in television commercials across the greater Binghamton area.